 Now lets create a variation of Coulombs Law that takes into

 account particle velocities.
 Coulombs Law tells us the amount of electrical force

 that exists between two charged particles a given distance apart.
 The equation for this

 Where F is the force experienced by both particles, k

 are the charges of particles 1 and 2 respectively and r is the distance

 This formula is considered true for static charges.
 Next well introduce what

-Ill call the Velocity Dependant Coulombs Law (VDCL) which allows
+Ill call the Velocity Dependent Coulombs Law (VDCL) which allows

 for moving charges.
 Consider the below diagram that shows moving charges:

 The modified force equation for this situation becomes: